mui/base-ui/docs/data/base/components/field/field.md

 ### Controlled validity

-By applying `invalid` to the root, the Field is forcefully placed into an invalid state, and the `<Field.Error>` component will render.
+By applying `invalid` to the root, the Field is forcefully placed into an invalid state, and the `<Field.Error>` component renders.
 This can be useful for server-side error messages, testing, or to force errors to show initially in an SSR-friendly manner to avoid layout shift.

 ```jsx
 <Field.Root invalid>